 In addition to creation of new habitat, the safety and well-being of local residents is a priority for the project.
 Therefore, considerable effort has been applied to bushfire prevention.
 We are working to ensure that concerns from residents and partners around the risk of bushfire are addressed.

 One of the major threats to Victoria’s critically endangered faunal emblems is the loss of precious habitat, leading to fragmented populations.
 The historical dairy farm, Haining Farm is one of the few places in Victoria that provides suitable habitat requirements for both species.

-By transforming the site into a public area with conservation areas and educational opportunities, the work will allow us the rare opportunity to create new habitat in a bid to protect the Lowland Leadbeater’s Possum and the Helmeted Honeyeater.
+By transforming the site into a public park with conservation areas and educational opportunities, the work will allow us the rare opportunity to create new habitat in a bid to protect the Lowland Leadbeater’s Possum and the Helmeted Honeyeater.

-Bushfire mitigation measures are being implemented at Haining Farm include a 20-metre fuel break around the site, water access points and an open woodland buffer.
+Bushfire mitigation measures being implemented at Haining Farm include a 20-metre fuel break around the site, water access points and an open woodland buffer.

 In 2021, Haining Farm was opened to the public and provides a unique experience for members of the community to witness conservation and education in action.
 Haining Farm has several walking trails that weave through the Conservation Zone where you can see and listen to the Don and Yarra rivers, marvel at young and old growth forest, and spot wildlife that have returned to the site since being restored.

 At Haining Farm, you also have the option of taking a self-guided walking tour of the Climate Watch Trail and contribute important citizen science.
 Climate Watch is an initiative of Earthwatch Institute that aims to understand how changes in temperature and rainfall patterns are affecting Australia’s plants and animals enabled through citizen science.